Spatial refinements and Khovanov homology: Introduction

-Since its inception, Floer homologies have been used to define invariants of objects in low-dimensional topology---3-manifolds, knots, and so on.
-At the end of the 1990s, Khovanov defined another knot invariant, which he calls \emph{$\mathfrak{sl}_2$ homology} and everyone else calls \emph{Khovanov homology}~\cite{Kho-kh-categorification}, whose graded Euler characteristic is the Jones polynomial.
-(See~\cite{Bar-kh-khovanovs} for a friendly introduction.)
+From the beginning, Floer homologies have been used to define invariants of objects in low-dimensional topology---3-manifolds, knots, and so on.
+In a slightly different direction, \cite{Kho-kh-categorification} defined another knot invariant, which he calls \emph{$\mathfrak{sl}_2$ homology} and everyone else calls \emph{Khovanov homology}, whose graded Euler characteristic is the Jones polynomial from \cite{Jones-polynomial}.
+(See \cite{Bar-kh-khovanovs} for a friendly introduction.)
 While it looks formally similar to Floer-type invariants, Khovanov homology is defined combinatorially.
 No obvious infinite-dimensional manifold or functional is present.
-Still, Seidel-Smith~\cite{SS-Kh-symp} (inspired by earlier work of Khovanov-Seidel~\cite{KS-kh-braid} and others) gave a conjectural reformulation of Khovanov homology via Floer homology.
-Over $\QQ$, the isomorphism between Seidel-Smith's and Khovanov's invariants was recently proved by Abouzaid-Smith~\cite{AS-kh-agree-Q}.
-Manolescu~\cite{Man-kh-symp-sln} gave an extension of the reformulation to $\mathfrak{sl}_n$ Khovanov-Rozansky homology~\cite{KR-kh-matrixfactorizations}.
+Still, \cite{SS-Kh-symp} (inspired by earlier work of \cite{KS-kh-braid} and others) gave a conjectural reformulation of Khovanov homology via Floer homology.
+Over $\QQ$, the isomorphism between Seidel-Smith's and Khovanov's invariants was recently proved by \cite{AS-kh-agree-Q}. \cite{Man-kh-symp-sln} gave an extension of the reformulation to $\mathfrak{sl}_n$ homology constructed by \cite{KR-kh-matrixfactorizations}.

-Inspired by this history, we gave a combinatorial definition of a spectrum refining Khovanov homology, and studied some of its properties~\cite{RS-khovanov,RS-steenrod,RS-s-invariant}.
-This circle of ideas was further developed with Ng~\cite{LNS-Plam} and in ongoing work with Lawson~\cite{LLS-khovanov-product,LLS-tangles}, and extended in many directions by other authors (see \S\ref{sec:prop-app}).
-Another approach to a homotopy refinement was given by Everitt-Turner~\cite{ET-kh-spectrum}, though it turns out their invariant is determined by Khovanov homology~\cite{ELST-trivial}.
-Inspired by a different line of inquiry, Hu-Kriz-Kriz also gave a construction of a Khovanov stable homotopy type~\cite{HKK-Kh-htpy}.
-The two constructions give homotopy equivalent spectra~\cite{LLS-khovanov-product}, perhaps suggesting some kind of uniqueness.
+Inspired by this history, \cite{RS-khovanov,RS-steenrod,RS-s-invariant} gave a combinatorial definition of a spectrum refining Khovanov homology, and studied some of its properties.
+This circle of ideas was further developed in \cite{LNS-Plam} and in \cite{LLS-khovanov-product,LLS-tangles}, and extended in many directions by other authors (see \S\ref{sec:prop-app}).
+Another approach to a homotopy refinement was given by \cite{ET-kh-spectrum}, though it turns out their invariant is determined by Khovanov homology, cf.~\cite{ELST-trivial}.
+Inspired by a different line of inquiry, \cite{HKK-Kh-htpy} also gave a construction of a Khovanov stable homotopy type. \cite{LLS-khovanov-product} show that the two constructions give homotopy equivalent spectra, perhaps suggesting some kind of uniqueness.